hazelgrove/HZ/README.md

 > HZ is a reference implementation of Hazelnut, a bidirectionally typed structure editor calculus (see POPL 2017 draft)

 # Running HZ
-You can run HZ using the pre-built files by opening /src/www/hz.html in a browser
+You can run HZ without installing any dependencies by opening /src/www/hz.html in a browser.

 # Building HZ
 You can build HZ using the following instructions.

-## Installing js_of_ocaml and tyxml
+## Installing OCaml and dependencies

-An easy way is to use [opam](https://opam.ocaml.org/).
-After having installed `opam`, follow these steps:
+An easy way to install both OCaml and the necessary libraries is to install [opam](https://opam.ocaml.org/).
+After having installed `opam` using the instructions on their website, follow these steps:

   - If you are using `opam` for the first time, you have to initialize it: